 Remember, your disclaimer should be tailored to the requirements of your specific business.

-Using other disclaimers for ideas is fine, but taking the boilerplate approach will likely leave you wide open to liability.
+Using the disclaimers of others for ideas is fine, but taking the content word for word will likely leave you open to liability.

 Likewise, using disclaimer templates is a good way to get started, but as you progress you'll want to focus on customization.